cephidstar/learn_public/BigQuery.md

 'SELECT sum(population) FROM `bigquery-public-data.census_bureau_usa.population_by_zip_2010` WHERE zipcode = "12054"'
 ~~~~

 **Alert!
-Alert!
-Alert!**
-Make sure the backslash at the end of the first line is recognized.
+Make sure the escape character at the end of the first line is recognized.
 If it is colored red as shown below ...

 ![](/assets/images/colored_red.png)